-- Applicant is a Community based organization (CBO) or represents the interests and needs of the following groups:
+Applicant is a Community based organization (CBO) or represents the interests and needs of the following groups:

 - Sex workers

 - LGBTQI

 - Men who have sex with men (MSM)

-- (Ex) Prisoners
+- o (Ex) Prisoners

 - Women vulnerable to HIV

 - Migrants

 - Adolescents and/or youth

 - People using drugs

 - People living with HIV (PLHIV)

 - Applicant is based in Armenia, Belarus, Kazakhstan, Kyrgyzstan, Moldova, Russian Federation, Tajikistan, Turkmenistan, Ukraine or Uzbekistan.

 - Applicant is a registered NGO/CBO or if not registered provides references from partner

 organisations.
 Emergency Support Fund operational team shall be able to receive sufficient

 information about an applicant and can request information about applicant's capacities from

 mentioned partners.
+An applicant can be a national or regional network.
+Proposals by individuals

-Proposals by individuals will not be taken into consideration for funding.
+will not be taken into consideration for funding.
+Unregistered initiatives and groups if awarded a

+grant, need to find a reliable fiscal partner which can receive the grant money through an

+international transfer.